 - Continuously seek mechanisms to improve the success for students, faculty, and staff of color.

 - Incorporate institutional goals for campus diversity and participation by people of color into the college’s strategic plan.
 Institutional goals should be consistent with statewide goals (see Access and Success for System Goals for People of Color in Washington Community and Technical Colleges).

 - Provide progress reports to the Board with an assessment of the college’s effort upon request.

 Community and technical colleges shall provide students with disabilities the appropriate core service(s) to ensure equal access to higher education.
 Reasonable accommodation for students with disabilities shall be provided for all aspects of college life, including nonacademic programs and services (see RCW 28B.10.910 through RCW 28B.10.918).

-The State Board supports the colleges to provide services and reasonable accommodations to students with disabilities through an earmarked allocation and Disability Accommodation Pool (see Disability Accommodation Pool Guidelines).
+The State Board supports the colleges to provide services and reasonable accommodations to students with disabilities through an earmarked allocation.

 3.20.40 Residency Status